zcericola/HTML-CSS-Practice-Problems/README.md

   * Open `step-2.css`.
   * Give the `.profile-image-container` a height and a width so you can see it on the webpage.
-  * Give the `.profile-image-container` a margin of auto.
+  * Give the `.profile-image-container` a margin so that it is centered.
   * Now that the div with the `.profile-image-container` class is centered you can go in and change the height and width to match the `step-2.jpg`.
     * <details>